Yitzhak Moda'i: Biography

 Yitzhak Madzovitch (later Moda'i) was born in Tel Aviv during the Mandate era.
 He attended high school in Tel Aviv and studied at the Technion in Haifa.
 He went on to study law at the Tel Aviv branch of Hebrew University of Jerusalem, and law and economics at the London School of Economics.
+He served as a platoon and company commander in the Israel Defense Forces during the 1948 Arab-Israeli War.

 His wife, Michal Har'el (née Herison), was Miss Israel, and then president of the Women's International Zionist Organization.
 They had three children.
 The eldest, Harela, was killed in a car accident when she was 22.
 A prize is awarded annually at the Army Radio in her name.
 Their son, Boaz Moda'i, is a senior diplomat in the Israeli Ministry of Foreign Affairs, since October 2019 serving as Israel's ambassador to Slovakia.

 Political career

 In 1961 he joined the Liberal Party, and was a member of its directorate between 1965 and 1968.
 From 1969 until 1973 he served as a member of Herzliya's municipal council.

 He was first elected to the Knesset on the Likud list (the Liberal Party had become a faction within Likud, alongside Herut).
 He was re-elected in 1977, and served as Minister of National Infrastructure in Menachem Begin's first government, also holding the post of Minister of Communications between 15 January 1979 and 22 December 1980.
 In Begin's cabinet as Energy Minister, Modai was considered to be one of the "hawkish" hardliners.
 In December 1979 in his role as Energy Minister, Modai announced the Israeli government's intent to take over the Arab-run East Jerusalem Electric Company, which was viewed as one of the last existing symbols of Palestinian autonomy.
 The move, which appeared to have political motives in addition to the officially stated ones, brought immediate condemnation from Palestinian leaders.
 In May 1980, cabinet post disagreements, including that of Modai, imperiled the government coalition.
 Begin nominated Modai for Foreign Minister, but the Democratic Movement protested that Modai was unqualified and six members would vote against it.
 Then the Liberals, who controlled 13 seats, said they would bring down the government, thereby forcing new elections, if Modai was not confirmed.
 Begin stalled a collapse by serving as his own defense minister.